 - All of my Instant Pot recipes are tested in the 6 quart Instant Pot with Bluetooth.
 The bluetooth is an unnecessary but handy tool because I can control the pot from my phone while I’m out of the kitchen.

 - If you want to jazz up your Instant Pot chicken breasts, try these Creamy Italian Instant Pot Chicken Breasts and serve them with the sauce over pasta — you won’t regret it!
-You can also use frozen chicken to make this Instant Pot Teriyaki Chicken and Rice.

 How to Cook Frozen Chicken Breasts in the Instant Pot (pressure cooker)